Documentation

 This is the empirical insight that drives the architecture.

-When you tell GPT-4 "find the root cause," it generates a plausible root cause.
-When you tell GPT-4 "do NOT treat symptoms as root causes, do NOT stop at the first plausible explanation," it generates a deeper root cause.
+When you tell a model "find the root cause," it generates a plausible root cause.
+When you tell it "do NOT treat symptoms as root causes, do NOT stop at the first plausible explanation," it generates a deeper root cause.
 In our testing across thousands of queries, suppression-only payloads consistently outperformed amplification-only payloads on reasoning depth and failure avoidance.
 The combined payload (both amplification and suppression) performs best.

 Why does this work?
 Our working hypothesis: negative constraints are more specific than positive instructions.
-"Find the root cause" is broad. the model can satisfy it shallowly.
-"Do NOT stop at the first plausible explanation" is narrow. it blocks a specific failure mode and forces the model to continue reasoning.
+"Find the root cause" is broad, and the model can satisfy it shallowly.
+"Do NOT stop at the first plausible explanation" is narrow: it blocks a specific failure mode and forces the model to continue reasoning.
 We believe this relates to how instruction-following models process negation in context, though the full theoretical picture is still emerging.

 Worked Example: Root Cause Analysis